What's the problem?

 We offer an alternative pathway focussing on green "P"rotons (H+), the underappreciated ultimate charge carriers in water chemistry.
 We move from E-Fuels to P-Fuels.

 The trade-off we are making is to accept lower processing kinetics compared to a classic water electrolyser.
-Electrons are much faster than Protons, however in water, Protons have a few tricks up their sleeve to close that transport speed gap.
-Protons are a lot faster than any other ions, e.g. such as Sodium, the main positive ion in Ocean water.
+Electrons are much faster than protons, however in water, protons have a few tricks up their sleeve to close that transport speed gap.
+Protons are a lot faster than any other ions, e.g. such as sodium, the main positive ion in salty ocean water.

 While going slower might seem a step backward, it is the step backward that allows ocane to accelerate when looking at the complete picture.
-"E" - related cost drivers contribute heavily to the 80% of total feedstock cost in the current synthetic SAF production, often requiring water desalination CAPEX as well as E-Storage CAPEX on top of the Electrolyser CAPEX.
+"E" - related cost drivers contribute heavily to the 80% of total feedstock cost in the current synthetic SAF production, often requiring water desalination CAPEX as well as Wind or Solar/PV CAPEX and then E-Storage CAPEX on top of the electrolyser CAPEX.

 The fuel production technology from H2 and CO2 feedstock - representing 20% of total synthetic fuel costs - is already commercially available and fully de-risked at TRL8/9.